Family-Friendly Peru: The 11 Best Things to Do in Lima with Kids

 Lima, Peru is a large city with tons for families to do.
-You’ll find museums of all sorts, a beautiful manicured Malecon running beside the ocean, green parks, and even opportunities to surf!
+You’ll find museums of all sorts, a beautifully manicured Malecon running beside the ocean, green parks, and even opportunities to surf!
 We’ve covered all the best things to do in Lima, including where to stay, and where to eat while visiting this modern city.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free guide: 6 Safety Tips for Traveling with Kids: What You Should Know Before You Travel.

 Lima is a big cosmopolitan city, built in the desert alongside the ocean.
 There you’ll find many beautiful parks and manicured green spaces, but those are watered (often by hand) daily so that it’s easy to forget you are in a desert climate.

 The main neighborhoods frequented by tourists are the historic Centro, upscale Miraflores, and trendy Barranco.
 In these neighborhoods, you can find just about anything- including imported brands in the grocery stores.